asbt1000/Student-Information-System/README.md

 # Student-Information-System
-It is basic frontend project of student information system
+It is basic front-end project of student information system

+# Features